Said the actress to the bishop: History and variations

-That's what she said!
+"That's what she said!"

-By 1973, "that's what she said" had already been characterized as an "ancient one-liner".
+By 1973, "that's what she said" had already been characterised as an "ancient one-liner".
 In the early 1990s, it was a recurring joke in the Saturday Night Live sketch "Wayne's World".
-In the movie of the same name, the character, Wayne Campbell, uses the phrase after his partner Garth says, "Hey, are you through yet?
+In the movie of the same name, the character, Wayne Campbell, uses the phrase after his friend Garth says, "Hey, are you through yet?
 'Cause I'm getting tired of holding this", in regard to a picture he is holding.

 In the original BBC version of The Office, Ricky Gervais's character David Brent frequently used the phrase "as the actress said to the bishop" as an inappropriate joke.
-When the show was adapted for American audiences, also under the title "The Office", the phrase was translated to "that's what she said" for Steve Carell's character Michael Scott.
+When the show was adapted for American audiences, also under the title The Office, the phrase was translated to "that's what she said" for Steve Carell's character Michael Scott.
 "That's what she said" (with an emphasis on the word "she") became a catchphrase of The Office and was used for the show's "That's What She Said" Sweepstakes.
 On several occasions, the phrase was adapted to "that’s what he said".